 Whilst it used to be a Defined Benefit system, the current Italian pension system is now based on a Notional Defined Contribution system.
 The Italian state pension system has gone through intensive reforms.
-The year 1995 can be seen as the threshold for moving from a defined benefits system towards a defined contribution system, the result of one of the most important law towards the restructuring of the Italian pension system - the Dini reform (law 335/1995).
+The year 1995 can be seen as the threshold for moving from a defined benefits system towards a defined contribution system, the result of one of the most important law towards the restructuring of the Italian pension system: the Dini reform (law 335/1995).
 As a result, all workers entering the job market after 1995 have been accruing their pension entitlement according to a defined contributions method, while before 1995, pension entitlements were computed according to an earnings-related system.

-The first (state and mandatory) pillar is the main pension vehicle in Italy and is made up of two tiers - the zero and first tier.
+The first pillar (state and mandatory) is the main pension vehicle in Italy and is made up of two tiers: the zero and first tier.
 The zero tier consists of a social pension ensuring a minimum level of income for the elderly.
-The first tier covers employed individuals and for the newest generations, constitutes a notional defined contribution system.218
+The first tier covers employed individuals and it constitutes a notional defined contribution system for all future generations.

-Italy spends 16.7% of its GDP on pension-benefit expenditures, while the average OECD level is at about 9.4%.
+Italy spends 11.6% of its GDP on pension-benefit expenditures, while the EU level was at 9.6% in 2016, according to Eurostat.
 Pensions, therefore, represent a massive share of the GDP in the country.
 Italy faces a huge demographic challenge.
 The number of retirees, unemployed individuals or individuals outside of the labour force together constitute over 80% of the number of employed people (referred to as the economic dependency ratio, which is 1.25).
-In 2050, the population aged 65 years or more will represent 70% compared to the population aged 15-64, the highest percentage across developed countries- on equal footing with Japan.

-218 Since the structural reform implemented by Minister Dini in 1995, the Italian pension system has been re-designed according to the Notional Defined Contribution system, in order to guarantee the stability of public finances.
+&lt;sup>192 Since the structural reform implemented by Minister Dini in 1995, the Italian pension system has been re-designed according to the Notional Defined Contribution system, in order to guarantee the stability of public finances.